AI Agent Evaluation: Reliable, Compliant & Scalable AI Agents

 Q1.
 What is AI agent evaluation?

-AI agent evaluation is the process of measuring performance across technical, quality, compliance, and business metrics to ensure reliability and enterprise trust.
+AI agent evaluation is the structured process of measuring how AI agents perform across technical, quality, safety, compliance, and business metrics.
+It ensures responses are grounded, reliable, unbiased, and enterprise-ready, building trust at scale.

 Q3.
 How do you evaluate an AI agent's performance?